Wok & Skillet

 preparing shrimp for Shrimp Tempura

 It's not going to look perfect.
-You'll see the huge incisions at the bottom but that's okay - the batter will cover it all up!
+You'll see the huge incisions at the bottom, but that's okay - the panko coating will cover it all up!

 prepared shrimp for Shrimp Tempura

-Make sure the shrimp are as dry as possible.
-Pat them with a paper towel; especially the tails.
+Finally, make sure the shrimp are as dry as possible before cooking.
+Pat them thoroughly with a paper towel; paying extra attention to the tails.
 Water tends to get trapped in there, which causes the hot oil to spatter when deep-frying.

 Would you like to save this?